fariiaakh/EmailMining/README.md

 As part of this report, I also ran a network analysis on the most frequent email recipients. the graph and the code can be found in the 'EnronEmployeeNetworkGraph' file
 A full report of our findings can be found here: https://fariakh973079136.files.wordpress.com/2021/01/finalml-project-report-1.pdf <br>

 The file titled 'Email Thread Processing' contains all the preprocessing functions used to get the email files into a usable state for text analysis.
 However, the notebook doesn't seem to render so unless you download the notebook, you cannot see the functions and their outputs.
-If you are only interested in seeing the functions, please click on the 'EmailProcessingCode' Python file.
+If you are only interested in seeing the functions, please click on the 'EmailProcessingCode' Python file. <br>
+\
+The file labelled 'NLPCode' contains the code used to preprocess email bodies into structured text.
+Includes code for tokenization, lemmatization, POS tagging and POS-tree parsing